Office Assistant II (Part-time) - Child Development Center

 15. Handle and monitor daily food service from delivery to classroom distribution

 17. Coordinate staff fingerprinting

 18. Assist teachers in classroom as needed

-This classification requires manual dexterity; pulling, pushing, reaching; moving items of light to moderate weight; use of a keyboard and mouse for extended periods; and ability to operate a motor vehicle and drive to off campus locations in order to perform the essential functions.
+This classification requires manual dexterity; pulling, pushing, reaching; moving items of light to moderate weight; and the use of a keyboard and mouse for extended periods of time in order to perform the essential functions.

 Equivalence to Minimum Qualifications:

 Knowledge, Skills and Abilities:

 1. Knowledge of office organizational procedures, including workflow, current office equipment, supplies, file systems, and computer applications